 - Deconstructing ready made clothes

-- Developing a block or commercial sewing pattern
+- Developing a block from a commercial sewing pattern

 - Draping on the stand